ivlacic/ilacic.github.io/_pages/about.md

 👨🏻‍💻 I'm a final year PhD student in Linguistics at the Univeristy of Bologna.

-🔬 I'm mostly interested in derivational (especially evaluative) morphology, lexical and morphosemantics and quantitative/computational approaches to language.
+🔬 I'm mostly interested in derivational (especially evaluative) morphology, morphosemantics and quantitative/computational approaches to language.

-✍🏼 I have recently submitted my PhD thesis, which applies a broad range of quantitative and computational methods to investigate affix rivalry in Italian evaluative morphology, with a specific focus on intensifying prefixes.
-I am expecting to defend in March 2026.
+✍🏼 My PhD thesis – which employs a wide range of quantitative and computational methods to investigate affix rivalry in Italian evaluative morphology, with a particular focus on intensifying prefixes – has received positive reviews, and the defense is scheduled for April 2026.

 <!--
 A data-driven personal website